 Start woodworking today!
-This tutorial + video provides an introduction to woodworking and the tools necessary to begin woodworking.
-Woodworking is a broad subject but this tutorial explains the essentials.
+This eBook + videos (3) provide an introduction to woodworking and the tools necessary to begin woodworking.
+Woodworking is a broad subject but this eBook and videos explain the essentials.
 An inexpensive first set of tools is introduced and how to use them.
 Woodworking terminology is described along with important concepts to guide you through woodworking.

 A relatively simple woodworking project is included.
 The project involves building a tool you will use in your future woodworking projects!
 Woodworking is an excellent outlet to channel your creativity.
-This tutorial will motivate you to start your woodworking journey and build your first project!
+This Introductory course will motivate you to start your woodworking journey and build your first project!

-After completing tutorial, invest in WoodSkills comprehensive Woodworking Course to further your woodworking education and continue your woodworking journey.
+After completing the eBook course, invest in the WoodSkills comprehensive Woodworking Course to further your woodworking education and continue your woodworking journey.

 Norman maintains a blog of ongoing projects in his studio at Pirollo Design Blog as well as having written and published four books in the past year.
 Some of the books and magazines where authors furniture, work methods and philosophy have been featured: